GoogleCloudPlatform/bank-of-anthos/extras/cloudsql-multicluster/README.md

 ```

-15. **Verify that the multicluster ingress resource was created.** Look for the `Status` field to be populated with two Network Endpoint Groups (NEGs) corresponding to the regions where your 2 GKE clusters are running.
+15. **Verify that the Multi Cluster Ingress resource was created.** Look for the `Status` field to be populated with two Network Endpoint Groups (NEGs) corresponding to the regions where your 2 GKE clusters are running.

 > **Note:** It may take up to 90 seconds before a `VIP` is assigned to the
 > MultiClusterIngress resource.